Ad Optimization

 the cookie timeline

-What it Means for User Experience?
+What Does it Means for User Experience?

 When you think of improving your SEO score, the first thing that comes to your mind is the user experience.
 Without a doubt, user engagement is a clear reflection of your website’s performance.
 Now, imagine a visitor eager to explore your content, and even before they dive into it, a cookie banner pops up, slowing everything down.
 Chances are the user abandons your website altogether.